Skip to content

 validator/ # CRD contract validation

-builder/ # CPG builder
+builder/ # CPG builder (cross-file resolution, edge confidence)

-graph/ # CPG data structure (thread-safe)
+graph/ # CPG data structure (typed nodes, thread-safe)

 annotator/ # Annotation engine

-query/ # Query engine + taint analysis
+query/ # Query engine + base taint-to-sink queries

 domains/ # Pluggable domain framework

-security/ # Security domain
+security/ # Security domain (12 queries, multi-language annotators)

-testing/ # Testing domain
+testing/ # Testing domain (4 queries)

-upgrade/ # Upgrade domain
+upgrade/ # Upgrade domain (4 queries)

 arch/ # Architecture data types and parsing